James Maudslay, Senior Manager, Segment Marketing, Equinix writes

 In summary, financial institutions are now far more comfortable with the cloud than they ever have been before, and they are beginning to use it in increasing numbers.
 As cloud adoption continues to accelerate in the capital markets sector, Equinix is committed to helping its customers leverage cloud capabilities to produce increasingly innovative customer-facing applications, which will undoubtedly help them to become more successful.

-Equinix is a client of The Realization Group – This article is an introduction to a FREE webinar on Wednesday 9th December – TO REGISTER CLICK HERE
+Equinix is a client of The Realization Group – This article is an introduction to a FREE webinar held on Wednesday 9th December – TO VIEW THE RECORDED WEBINAR CLICK HERE